KrzysztofKantorski/e-commerce/README.md

 # Ecommerce project:

-Online shop enables users to browse products.
+-Online shop enables users to browse products.
 Once user logges in, he can add products to cart, create orders, browse orders history and add products to favorites.